-This non-alcoholic mojito recipe is a result of experimenting with Lyre’s White Cane Spirit in Non-Alcoholic Cuban Drinks with a Quality Rum Substitute.
-White Cane Spirit has a surprising likeness to light rum, making it an excellent substitute in classic rum cocktails, especially a non-alcoholic mojito.
+This non alcoholic mojito recipe is a result of experimenting with Lyre’s White Cane Spirit in Non-Alcoholic Cuban Drinks with a Quality Rum Substitute.
+White Cane Spirit has a surprising likeness to light rum, making it an excellent substitute in more recipes for classic rum cocktails, especially a mojito mocktail.

 - 2 oz Lyre's White Cane Spirit

 - 1 oz simple syrup (equal parts sugar and water)

 - .75 oz fresh lime juice

 - 8 fresh mint leaves (plus a sprig for garnish)

 - Add simple syrup and mint leaves to a Collins glass and stir for about 1 minute, lightly pressing the leaves (don’t muddle or break them up a lot).